fabianbees/icingaweb2-module-grafana/doc/04-graph-configuration.md

 ![Add New Grafana Graph](images/04-graph.configuration-03.png)

 Fill in the name of the `check_command` name we just discovered above as **__Name__**, the dashboard name and the panelid of the graph you want to use.
-Thats it :)
+That's it :)

 Example: